ZJCODE/Multi-Agent-Framework/README.md

 ## Introduction

-Multi Agent Framework can do talk and task and self-play with multiple agents.
+The Multi-Agent Framework can communicate, execute tasks, and manage low-level control.

 ## Pre-requirements